JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Environmental Sensing/Radon Sensor Signoff.md

 ## Constraint 5:

-The sensor is able to collect data in 10-minute intervals.
+The sensor can collect data in 10-minute intervals.
 This is currently the best in the market.
 After comparing this sensor to other approved radon sensors used in the market, the RD200m has the fastest reading time.
-Though this isn't exactly what we wanted, we think this sensor is the closest to meeting our needs.
+Though this is not exactly what we wanted, this sensor is the closest to meeting our needs.

 ![Capture4](https://github.com/JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/assets/110966922/6712763c-a9f6-4fd7-9d46-ab0b8f4d6893)